BillJr99/BillJr99.github.io/_software/reportal.md

 ![Source Metrics](/media/software-reportal/Metrics.png "Source Code Metrics")

 ![Source Code Browser](/media/software-reportal/SourceBrowser.png "Source Code Browser")

+[^1] REportal may be available only to the Drexel community, or may be in a retired state, as I am no longer maintaining this deployment following my departure from the university.

 # Publications
 <ul>{% for post in site.publications reversed %}